Please note that Internet Explorer is incompatible with this site.

 Diversity Inclusion and Health Equity

-The USF Office of Graduate Medical Education (GME) is committed to training physicians from all backgrounds and cultures and has an interest in developing a diverse community among residents and fellows from all training programs.
+The USF Office of Graduate Medical Education (GME) is committed to training physicians from all backgrounds and cultures and has an interest in developing a heterogenous community among residents and fellows from all training programs.

-• Dialogue with Respect
+• Respect for Individuals

 Are you interested in joining an institution or affiliate diversity/equity committee or the opportunity to fund your research related to Health Equity?